The brother of the Lord in James 2:8-11 calls the second greatest commandment “the royal law according to the Scripture”:

 Jas.
 2:8-11 If you really fulfill the royal law according to the Scripture, “You shall love your neighbor as yourself,” you are doing well.
 9 But if you show partiality, you are committing sin and are convicted by the law as transgressors.
 10 For whoever keeps the whole law but fails in one point has become accountable for all of it.
 11 For he who said, “Do not commit adultery,” also said, “Do not murder.”
 If you do not commit adultery but do murder, you have become a transgressor of the law.

-Here James sees the unity of God’s Law, that when one is broken, all are broken.
+Here James sees the unity of God’s Law that when one is broken, all are broken.
 That he is referring to the moral law is seen by his two citations from the Decalogue, commandments six and seven.
-If we show partiality to our neighbor we are not honoring or loving them and thereby breaking the God’s law.
+If we show partiality to our neighbor we are not honoring or loving them and thereby breaking God’s law.
 We become “transgressor[s] of the law” and by the commandments he cites, the law which he speaks of is the moral law summarized in the Decalogue.
+See more on this passage, below.

 Likewise, the Apostle Paul gives a summary of the second table in Romans 13.
 We read—